paguasmar/paguasmar.github.io/README.md

 Master's graduate in Computer Engineering from Instituto Superior Técnico, University of Lisbon.
 2.9 years in IT in companies such as Vodafone, contributing to data projects.

-Honed coding skills via a high school vocational course at 14.

 Started working at 16, full-stack developer at a startup for 6 months.

 Freelance project at 17, built functional desktop movie theater [![yt](imgs/youtube.png)](https://www.youtube.com/watch?v=9v0_ginYi9g).